performant-software/Neatline/docs/final/installing-neatline.md

 For more detailed system requirements, see [Preparing to Install][preparing] in the Omeka documentation.

-## Install Omeka
+## Installing Omeka

-First, install Omeka by following the instructions in the "[Installation][install]" guide.
+First, install Omeka by following the instructions in the [Installation][install] guide.

-## Install Neatline
+## Installing Neatline

 Once Omeka is up and running, install the Neatline plugin:

-  1. Download the most recent version of Neatline, unpack the `.zip` archive, and move it into `/plugins`.
+  1. Download the most recent version of Neatline, unpack the `.zip` archive, and move the `Neatline` folder into `/plugins`.

   2. In the Omeka administrative interface, click on the **Plugins** link on the top navigation bar and find the listing for Neatline.